 WHAT WE DO

-Volunteer Ireland is the national volunteer development organisation and a support body for all local Volunteer Centres and Volunteering Information Services in Ireland.
+Volunteer Ireland is the national volunteer development organisation and a support body for all local Volunteer Centres in Ireland.
 We believe that people can fulfil their potential through volunteering and that volunteering contributes to healthier and more resilient communities.
 We work to support, promote and celebrate volunteering.
 We do this in many different ways, working with a variety of stakeholders.

 - Volunteers and Volunteering – We promote and celebrate volunteering in Ireland through campaigns such as National Volunteering Week and the Volunteer Ireland Awards.
 Along with Volunteer Centres across the country, we manage I-VOL (the national database of Irish volunteering opportunities and listings).

 - Charities and Not for Profit Organisations – We support national volunteer involving organisations by offering bespoke training, consultancy and an extensive range of online guides and resources on engaging volunteers.

 - Corporates – We support companies interested in volunteering

 - Volunteer Centres – There are 29 Volunteer Centre across the country who work with Volunteer Ireland.
 Volunteer Ireland develops and supports best practice in volunteering and Volunteer Centres, including the evaluation of Volunteer Centres according to a quality standard framework.